python-pillow/Pillow/docs/installation.rst

 Current platform support for Pillow.
 Binary distributions are contributed for each release on a volunteer basis, but the source should compile and run everywhere platform support is listed.
-In general, we aim to support all current versions of Linux, OS X, and Windows.
+In general, we aim to support all current versions of Linux, macOS, and Windows.

 .. note::